-- (a) To be consistent with the definition of a general system strength impact, Connecting NSPs' studies must analyse the network under 'system normal' conditions and conditions during and following any credible contingency event or protected event following the connection of a 4.6.6 Connection. - (b) Because adverse power quality interactions and control system instabilities caused by 4.6.6 Connections can cause a Connecting NSP to breach NER S5.1a.3, the Connecting NSP must also consider whether the 4.6.6 Connection would give rise to instabilities other than those caused by contingencies, including those solely due to a control system stability adverse impact. - (c) In its consideration, as a minimum, Connecting NSPs must take into account the following: - (i) networks, generating units, and other plant and devices known to be providing system strength support; - (ii) Committed projects for new generating units, generating systems, market network service facilities and loads that include LIBR; - (iii) considered projects;

-- (iv) variations in generation and load profiles, including operating conditions at maximum and minimum loads, including under minimum synchronous generation conditions; - AC and HVDC interconnector flows including (evaluation of) applicable constraint limitations; - (vi) constraints, limit equations and updates to these; - (vii) credible contingency events and other events set out in proposed performance standards; - (viii) operation and impact of, and on, special protection schemes; - (ix) switching events or events that might cause voltage or operating condition variations to test for adverse system strength impact at different operating points; - (x) protected events and constraints that apply during those protected events; and - (xi) any other matters the Connecting NSP considers reasonable following agreement with AEMO. - (d) A Full Assessment must exclude the impact on any protection system for a transmission network or distribution network52.
+- (b) Because adverse power quality interactions and control system instabilities caused by 4.6.6 Connections can cause a Connecting NSP to breach NER S5.1a.3, the Connecting NSP must also consider whether the 4.6.6 Connection would give rise to instabilities other than those caused by contingencies, including those solely due to a control system stability adverse impact. - (c) In its consideration, as a minimum, Connecting NSPs must take into account the following: - (i) networks, generating production units, and other plant and devices known to be providing system strength support; - (ii) Committed projects for new generatingproduction units, generating systems, integrated resource systems, market network service facilities and loads that include LIBR; - (iii) considered projects; - (iv) variations in generation and load profiles, including operating conditions at maximum and minimum loads, including under minimum synchronous generation conditions; - (v) AC and HVDC interconnector flows including (evaluation of) applicable constraint limitations; - (vi) constraints, limit equations and updates to these; - (vii) credible contingency events and other events set out in proposed performance standards; - (viii) operation and impact of, and on, special protection schemes; - (ix) switching events or events that might cause voltage or operating condition variations to test for adverse system strength impact at different operating points; - (x) protected events and constraints that apply during those protected events; and - (xi) any other matters the Connecting NSP considers reasonable following agreement with AEMO. - (d) A Full Assessment must exclude the impact on any protection system for a transmission network or distribution network.